Social Innovation & Sustainability Leadership Graduate Program

 - (SUST 651) Self and Natural Systems (4 credits)

-- (SUST 652) Social Innovation for Social and Economic Sustainability (4 credits)
+- (SUST 652) Innovation for Social and Economic Well-Being (4 credits)

 In this course, we consider the challenges to organizational and community change presented by global trends and by traditional socioeconomic and public policy models, and we introduce alternative models aimed at meeting these challenges: equity, ecological economics, community development, sustainable development, the sharing economy, social innovation and participatory democracy.
 We discuss how deeper knowledge of human perception and behavior can help us formulate transformative communication and education strategies and practices.
 Key concepts include: social capital, corporate social responsibility, social entrepreneurship, social equity, urban design, transformational leadership and ecopsychology.
 Prerequisites: SUST 651.

-- (SUST 752) Leadership for Organizational Community Well-being (3 credits)
+- (SUST 752) Leadership for Organizational and Community Well-Being (3 credits)

 SUST 759 A, B and C are all offered in the Fall, Spring and Summer terms (each is worth 1 credit, for a total 3 credits).
 Students may take A, B and C all in one term or they may take 1 credit per term and complete the 3 credits of SUST 759 over the duration of 3 terms.